-However, with the relevant authority approval, you could use ConservaBase with a built-in removable access panel to span the manhole and still leave it accessible if and when needed.
-This can be a very simple and cost-effective way of avoiding the need to relocate the manhole.
+With the relevant authority approval, you could use ConservaBase with a built-in removable access panel to span the manhole, so it remains accessible if and when needed.
+This can be a simple and cost-effective way of avoiding relocating the manhole.

-If you would like to relocate a manhole we would suggest you initially consult your local water company to make sure you are allowed to do so.
+It’s possible to move the drains on your property.
+If you would like to relocate a manhole, we would suggest you initially consult your local water company to ensure you are allowed to do so.

-If permission is granted there are many local companies who will be able to carry out the required work.
+If they grant permission, many local companies will be able to carry out the required work.

-What happens if I build my conservatory over the drain without getting permission?
+What happens if I build my conservatory over a drain without getting permission?

-If you have not got prior approval and your water supplier or local authority need to access or carry out maintenance on your drain, then they have the authority to remove the conservatory without permission.
+If you don’t obtain approval and your water supplier needs access to your drain, then they have the authority to remove the conservatory without your permission.